Skip to content

 Let me be clear - starting out, you’re going to suck at this.
 A shining spectacle of embarrassment and awkwardness.
 Your first induction will sound like you’re reciting a pre-flight safety demonstration while a repair tech is wrapping one of the wings in copious amounts of duct tape.
 That’s not just expected, it’s a rite of passage.

 Here’s another creature that’s known for sucking - vampires.
 Vampires are practically synonymous with hypnosis, aren’t they?
 A vampire that didn’t suck would clearly be an aberration from the norm.
 They’re even so bold as to state their intentions with the pickup line “I want to suck your blood” in your choice of a poorly acted Transylvanian accent.
-The component that makes this cartoonishly absurd request for your bodily fluids imposing is hundreds of years of experience and their prestige as a supernatural being.
-Their actions and intentions remained exactly the same from their first day as a vampire.
+What makes this cartoonishly absurd request for your bodily fluids imposing is hundreds of years of experience and their prestige as a supernatural being.
+Their actions and intentions remain exactly the same from their first day as a vampire.
 I can all but guarantee the first time they looked at someone as a cherry-flavored Slurpee was neither suave nor smooth.

 Unlike our mythical undead friends, hypnotists with years of experience still sometimes question their life choices.
-Sessions fall flat, and we continue to run in to embarrassing hangups when delivering lines.
+Sessions fall flat, and we continue to run into embarrassing hangups when delivering lines.
 What we have in common is we’ve embraced the suck, and learned to suck gracefully, even when things don’t quite go our way.

 So congratulations on your new hobby.
 It’s going to be awkward, frustrating, solutions will initially appear opaque, and advice will be confusing and abstract until you get some experience, but it will be absolutely worth it.
 By the time you’re done reading this guide, you’ll have a clear path on how to start sucking.

 While I think my set of writeups is a decent starting point for doing recreational hypnosis, I think you’d benefit more from reading either Binaural Histolog’s The Newbie Guide to Hypnosis for a thorough and frankly better written treatment of the subject, or beginning with James Tripp’s book Hypnosis without Trance and learn to apply street hypnosis techniques in your hypnotic rituals.
+I wrote the first iteration of this guide about a year ago for a giggle, and people keep coming back to my web page as a resource… so there’s got to be something good here.
+My guide is solid if you want something that cuts to the chase.
+If you have a sarcasm allergy, this content may not be for you.

 I’m assuming that you’re brand new to this.
 I’ll be giving some background not only on hypnosis, but also some perspective on how to find and work with subjects.
 What you’ll have to provide is a connection to your own community, and an understanding of its intricacies.

 I’m also not going to talk down to you.
-While calling this an introductory material is fair, calling it a beginner’s guide isn’t.
+While calling this introductory material is fair, calling it a beginner’s guide isn’t.
 There’s no test at the end, you don’t need to memorize it, but it is a lot to take in.

 While there is mention of kink, I wouldn’t call it kink-centric.
 You can learn to do squeaky-clean hypnosis here, but expect some NSFW content sprinkled about, mostly focusing on safety topics.